ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 Load Balancer is offered in different sizes (S/M/L) to best fit our customer needs.
 These different sizes are defined via flavours.
 As of today, to change the size of your Load Balancer, you will need to spawn a new one, configure it the same way (with the same backends as the old one) and reconnect the Floating IP to the new one.
 Then the old Load Balancer can be deleted.

-### Can I use my Load Balancer with bare metal servers as a backends?
+### Can I use my Load Balancer with bare metal servers as backends?
 Can I use my Load Balancer with backends in different Public Cloud regions?

-Yes, provided you configure the network connectivity between the Load Balancer and your bare metal server (either through the private network (vrack) or through the public IP).
+Yes, provided you configure the network connectivity between the Load Balancer and your bare metal server (either through the private network (vRack) or through the public IP).
-If your network is configured correctly, a Load Balancer can redirect traffic to member in different Public Cloud regions.
+If your network is configured correctly, a Load Balancer can redirect traffic to members in different Public Cloud regions.

 ### Can I connect my Load Balancer to my Managed Kubernetes Service (MKS)?